 To turn on the unit, press PWR.
 As the unit powers up, the Map Page is displayed first.
-(To switch to another page, press PAGES $|\leftarrow$ or \rightarrow to Page Name | EXIT.)

 To turn on the backlight, press PWR again.
-The unit has three backlight levels to select from.
+The unit has three backlight levels.
 Repeatedly pressing PWR will cycle through the backlight settings and turn off the backlight.

-Turn off the unit by pressing and holding the PWR key for 3 seconds.
+Turn off the unit by depressing the PWR key for 3 seconds.